arbor-sim/arbor/doc/python/morphology.rst

     .. method:: apply_isometry(iso)

-        Apply an :py:class:`isometry` to the segment tree, returns the transformed tree as a copy.
+        Apply an :py:class:`isometry` to the segment tree and return the transformed tree as a copy.
-        Isometries are rotations around an arbritary axis and/or translations; they can be instantiated using ``translate`` and ``rotate`` and combined using the ``*`` operator.
+        Isometries are rotations around an arbitrary axis and/or translations; they can be instantiated using ``translate`` and ``rotate`` and combined using the ``*`` operator.